What is Brainy Alley?

 1. Check the schedule posted online, and if suitable,

 2. Create an account on the website, wait for it to be approved and register your child.
+If you don't receive an email approving your account, please check your Spam Folder after a few hours.

 If the schedule does not work, please check back in case new timings are offered.
 Or, find a few friends and request a class.
 Generally, 4 students are needed to run a class, but it depends on availability.
 One-on-one tutoring is not offered at this point.